 Be aware that not only is it a tough trek, but it’s also not well marked; a good topo is your friend here.
 If fishing and camping are your goals, in less than a half mile past Stone Lake, Upper Stone Lake offers an even more remote locale in an equally stunning setting, with its backdrop of the 12,000-plus Hiamovi Mountain and Cooper Peak.

 Distance from Denver: 130 miles

 Best for: In-shape hikers looking to check a solid 14er off their bucket lists

 Barr Trail is a commitment.
-Pikes Peak is not the easiest 14er to climb (of Colorado’s 53 peaks that summit out at more than 14,000 feet high), but it’s one of the most beloved -- and one of the most attempted (more than 150,000 do so annually).
-Leave before the crack of dawn, and plan to camp overnight if you can.
-Plenty of people make the 24-mile up-and-down journey to 14,115 feet in one day, but the 7,800 feet in elevation gain (yep, you read that right) and potential for the hike to take 10-14 hours has been known to do in even the most self-assured of trailblazers... so only attempt if you have acclimated.
+Pikes Peak is not the easiest 14er to climb (of Colorado’s 53 peaks that summit out at more than 14,000 feet high), but it’s one of the most beloved—and one of the most attempted.
+Leave before the crack of dawn and plan to camp overnight if you can.
+Plenty of people make the 25-mile up-and-down journey to 14,115 feet in one day, but the 7,800 feet in elevation gain and potential for the hike to take 10-14 hours has been known to do in even the most self-assured of trailblazers... so only attempt if you’ve acclimated.